Tap the text to show or hide reading controls.

 “Why should I tell you that?”

 Geon-hyuk was curious about Naru’s very existence.
-He wanted to know where he came from and what he’d done.
-Naru had no intention of answering.
-If Gyu-yeon had asked, he’d have been careful, but there was no need to tell Geon-hyuk.
+He seemed to want to know where he came from and what he did.
+But Naru had no intention of answering willingly.
+If Gyu-yeon had asked, he would have answered carefully, but there was neither need nor worth in telling Geon-hyuk.

-Annoyed by Naru’s cheek, Geon-hyuk finally raised his hand.
-His actions mirrored the Previous owner’s, which sent a chill through Naru.
-When Naru hunched down, Geon-hyuk grabbed his hair roughly and forced his head up.
+Annoyed by Naru’s cheeky reply, Geon-hyuk finally raised his hand.
+His actions were exactly the same as the Previous owner, which gave Naru the chills.
+When Naru hunched down quickly, he grabbed his hair roughly and forced his head up.

-Forced to look up, Naru met Geon-hyuk’s chilling gaze.
-He was used to this kind of treatment, but it was infuriating that someone who had nothing to do with him was resorting to violence.
+Forced to lift his head, Naru met Geon-hyuk’s chilling face.
+He was used to this kind of treatment, but it was displeasing that someone he had nothing to do with was using violence.

 “Then, shall I tell Yu Gyu-yeon first?”